SymbioticLab/FedScale/README.md

 ```

 ## Notes
-please consider to cite our paper if you use the code or data in your research project.
+please consider to cite our papers if you use the code or data in your research project.

 ```bibtex
 @inproceedings{fedscale-arxiv,